yurirocha15/leetcode2github/README.md

 Options:
   --version                     Show the version and exit.
   -s, --source-repository TEXT  The path to the folder where the code will be saved.
-Overrides the default config -l, --language TEXT           The default language.
+Overrides the default config -l, --language TEXT           The language to run the command.
 Overrides the default config --help                        Show this message and exit.

 Commands: